 Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Graduate career stage of the Australian Professional Standards for Teachers (AITSL, 2011).

 It is recognised that sometimes absence is unavoidable.
 If you are absent for more than two sessions, however, your engagement with the unit could be considered unsatisfactory.

-Participation in the workshop class (week 1) and weekly online meetings/activities (week 2-7) are required to pass this unit.
+Participation in the workshop class (weeks 1 and 2) and weekly online meetings/activities (week 2-7) are required to pass this unit.
 In the event that you cannot attend your assigned class due to illness, timetable clashes or unavoidable commitments, contact the Unit Convener as soon as possible.

-*Note: This unit commences in week 1 (workshop) on campus (see timetable for rooms), weeks 2 to 7 will be half day meetings (location and time TBC) and weeks 9-13 students will become more self-directed.
+*Note: This unit commences in week 1 (workshop) on campus (see timetable for rooms), weeks 3 to 9 will be in-school placements to be negotiated with your school mentor.
+Weeks 10-13 are self-directed.
 Your participation in online activities and discussions will enhance your understanding of the unit content and therefore the quality of your assignment responses.
 Lack of participation may result in your inability to successfully pass assignment tasks.